5D Smiles Dental Implant Center

 The Biology Argument

-Why UV-activated titanium and PRP matter even more here.
+Why do UV-activated titanium and PRP matter even more for osteoporosis patients?

 Autologous PRP — your own blood, spun and concentrated for platelets — delivers growth factors (PDGF, TGF-β, VEGF) directly to the surgical site.
-In bisphosphonate-suppressed bone, where endogenous growth factor delivery is impaired, this matters more than it does in healthy bone.
-Across 47 patients on oral bisphosphonates we’ve placed with this protocol, we’ve had zero ONJ events.
+In bisphosphonate-suppressed bone, where the body’s own delivery of those factors is impaired, this matters more than it does in healthy bone.
+In published studies, controlled osteoporosis — including bisphosphonate use — shows implant survival comparable to non-osteoporotic patients, around 94% at five years; osteonecrosis of the jaw is a rare consideration with bisphosphonates that I screen for.
+Adding UV and PRP to a slower-healing site is supportive, not a guarantee.

 The workflow